Not-so-Cleansing Recessions: General Equilibrium

-This modeling assumption provides us with a sharp and analytically tractable result, which qualitatively carries through in less extreme versions of our model.
+In our model, recessions generate \textit{selected} exit followed by \textit{unselected} entry during recoveries.
+This property follows from our assumption that firms do not know their productivity upon paying the entry cost.
+This modeling assumption provides us with analytically tractable result, which qualitatively carries through in less extreme versions of our model.
 Suppose, for example, that all firms have some uncertainty about their true productivity $z$.
 As long as firms that have already produced have less uncertainty than prospective entrepreneurs, our results qualitatively hold.
-These results would also arise in a context in which potential entrants know their productivity exactly but face uncertainty about the fixed cost.
+These results would also arise in a context in which potential entrants know their productivity but face uncertainty about the fixed cost.

-A related point regards our assumptions on exit.
+A related point regards to our assumptions on exit.
 We have modeled exit as a forced event, triggered by negative current profits $\pi(z, m) < 0$.
 This assumption can be interpreted as firms defaulting due to working capital constraints and poorly developed financial markets.
 Suppose otherwise that firms could borrow against future profits.
 Then, they would make exit decisions by comparing the net present value of fixed cost $f^c/(1-\beta)$ to the NPV of gross profits $\tilde\pi/(1-\beta)$.
 Under this reading, firm exit is not driven by a constraint, but by a rentability consideration.
 Due to the unanticipated nature of the shocks we consider, this formulation is equivalent to our static exit choice, as firm owners do not expect parameter changes.
 In Appendix \ref{ext:fwd-look-exit}, we relax the assumption that firm owners do not expect any future changes in fixed cost, allowing them to forecast the reversion of fixed cost to pre-cycle levels.
 This extension is consistent with our propositions and does not alter results beyond a change in notation.

 An additional important assumption in our framework is the absence of exit in the steady state.
 This is often generated by either idiosyncratic fluctuations in productivity \citep{hopenhayn1992entry} or some exogenous exit rate \citep{melitz_impact_2003}.
 In either of those scenarios, the steady-state is not history dependent.
 As a consequence, all our results apply along the transition.
 We return to this point in the quantitative version of our model.